-You might be out of the military, but the community is still around.
+You might be out of the military, but the community and sense of military camaraderie is still around.

 Sports are a low-risk “us vs. them” scenario — bonding with teammates is natural (and ideal).
 Athletes win and lose with their team, they face injuries, and they also understand how competitive the system is on a personal level just ask someone who has been non-voluntarily retired.